 This important collection of essays, based on extensive original research, presents a vigorous critique of ` revisionist' analyses of the period, and reasserts the importance of long term ideological and social developments in causing the outbreak of the civil war.

 The 1640s were one of the most exciting and bloody decades in British and Irish history.
 This book interweaves the narrative threads in each theatre of conflict to provide an holistic account and analysis of the wars in and between England, Scotland and Ireland, from the Covenanter Rebellion to the execution of Charles I. Politics and War in the Three Stuart Kingdoms, 1637-49 - stresses the need to examine the English Civil War within the context of the other conflicts in Scotland and Ireland, and vice versa - explores key themes, such as the relationship between armies and elites - assesses the extent to which the wars in and between the kingdoms were the product of religious and ethnic hatred Using a wide range of original and secondary sources, and incorporating the latest research, David Scott offers a challenging new interpretation of political structure and dynamics in the warring Stuart realms.

-Call Number: Click title to place an Inter-Library Loan Request
+Call Number: Ask a librarian for help placing an Inter-Library Loan Request

 The impact of the fighting / Charles Carlton -- The impact on government / David L. Smith -- The impact of Puritanism / John Morrill -- The impact on political thought : rhetorics for troubled times / Glenn Burgess -- The impact of the new model army / Ian Gentles -- The impact on society : a world turned upside down / John Walter -- The impact on literature / Peter W. Thomas.